Discover exactly what DRS was throughout it's usage from 2011-2025, including why it was introduced and what system has replaced it.

-DRS is an essential part of any Formula 1 race, and can mark the difference between victory and defeat.
-IN a sport of such fine margins, tactics and timing are essential to make the most of the car’s capabilities.
+From 2011 until 2025, DRS was an essential part of any Formula 1 race, and in some cases, marked the difference between victory and defeat.

-But what exactly is DRS?
+But what exactly was DRS?
 Let us take you through it.

 What does DRS stand for?

-DRS in F1 stands for ‘Drag Reduction System’ and refers to a technology that enables a F1 driver to open a flap on their car’s rear wing, thus reducing aerodynamic drag and increasing top speed, making it easier to overtake.
-It is reported to offer a 10-12km/h boost, to be used at the most crucial moments of the race.
+DRS in F1 stood for ‘Drag Reduction System’ and refers to a technology that enabled a F1 driver to open a flap on their car’s rear wing, thus reducing aerodynamic drag and increasing top speed, making it easier to overtake.
+It was reported to offer a 10-12km/h boost, to be used at the most crucial moments of the race.

-The premise behind DRS is to promote overtaking and enhance the competitiveness of F1, ultimately increasing the chances of wheel-to-wheel racing.
+The premise behind DRS was to promote overtaking and enhance the competitiveness of F1, ultimately increasing the chances of wheel-to-wheel racing.

 Bahrain DRS zone